-Disclaimer: this post contains affiliate links.
+Disclaimer: this post might contain affiliate links.
 If you purchase using any of these links, we receive a small commission at no extra cost to you.
 This helps us keep traveling and bringing posts like these to you – everyone wins!

 My name is Brianna, and I have been in love with photography for as long as I can remember.
 I am almost never without a camera, eliciting some strange looks toward my shooting garbage (never question a photographer’s inspiration!), trepidation from my loving husband when I put myself in some precarious positions to get *just* the right shot, and annoyance from our two cats – frequent subjects of my artistic antics.
 I welcome you to enjoy my passion with me – all around the world!

 See how we shave off an average of $1000 per week when we travel using just 5 tricks!